 The Capital One Savor card comes with travel perks like no fees for foreign transactions, travel accident insurance and round-the-clock travel assistance services.

 The Capital One Savor doesn’t have an interest-free period, so you’ll pay the regular APR on purchases, which can range from 15.99 percent to 24.99 percent variable, depending on your creditworthiness.
-Considering that the average interest rate for credit cards is 14.58 percent, this APR is a little high.
+Considering the current average interest rate, the Savor card’s APR could be anywhere from slightly below average to over 40 percent higher.

 Capital One Savor also charges a $95 annual fee and up to a $40 fee for late payments.
-But on the plus side, there are no balance transfer fees when transfers are made with the regular transfer APR and no fees for foreign transactions.
+But on the plus side, there are no foreign transaction fees and no balance transfer fees when transferring at the regular transfer APR.

 How the Capital One Savor compares to other rewards cards

 If you want to earn a high rewards rate on travel and don’t mind earning a little less on entertainment and dining, the Chase Freedom Unlimited® is worth considering.
-It offers 5 percent cash back on travel booked through Chase Ultimate Rewards, plus 3 percent on dining and drugstore purchases and at least 1.5 percent on everything else.
+It offers 5 percent cash back on travel booked through Chase Ultimate Rewards, 5 percent cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year, 3 percent on dining and drugstore purchases and at least 1.5 percent on everything else.
 The Chase Freedom Unlimited has no annual fee and a long 15-month interest-free intro period on purchases (then a 14.99 percent to 23.74 percent variable APR).
 But the welcome bonus is lower—you’ll only get $200 after spending $500 within three months of opening the accounts.

 If you want to earn cash back without worrying about spending categories, consider the Citi® Double Cash Card.
 It offers 1 percent cash back when you make a purchase and another 1 percent when you pay it off.
 It also has no annual fee and a 0 percent intro APR on balance transfers for 18 months (then a 13.99 percent to 23.99 percent variable APR), which the Capital One Savor doesn’t offer.
 But the Double Cash doesn’t offer a welcome bonus, which reduces the total amount of rewards you can earn.
 It can be a good choice if you are looking to transfer a balance from another card, though.